EverardoJorge/vivatours/plugins/wordfence/readme.txt

 * Checks your site for known security vulnerabilities and alerts you to any issues.
 Also alerts you to potential security issues when a plugin has been closed or abandoned.
 * Checks your content safety by scanning file contents, posts and comments for dangerous URLs and suspicious content.
 * [Premium] Checks to see if your site or IP have been blacklisted for malicious activity, generating spam or other security issue.

+#### WORDFENCE CENTRAL
+* Wordfence Central is a powerful and efficient way to manage the security for multiple sites in one place.
+* Efficiently assess the security status of all your websites in one view.
+View detailed security findings without leaving Wordfence Central.
+* Powerful templates make configuring Wordfence a breeze.
+* Free to use for unlimited sites.

 #### SECURITY TOOLS
 * With Live Traffic, monitor visits and hack attempts not shown in other analytics packages in real time; including origin, their IP address, the time of day and time spent on your site.